duccao99/hospital-management/README.md

 **+ Step 1:** Install and setup NodeJS platform, Oracle 18C, Oracle SQL Developer
 <br/>

-**+ Step 2:** Clone this project, open it and type "npm i" command in the terminal
+**+ Step 2:** Clone this project, open and type "npm i" command in the terminal
 <br/>

-**+ Step 3:** Open two terminal, the first one type "npm run dev" to start the server, and the last one type "npm start" to start the electronjs.
+**+ Step 3:** Open two terminal, the first one type "npm run dev" to start the server, and the last one type "npm start" to start the electron-js.
 <br/>